 MSW Field Experience

-The MSW Field Experience requires that regular-standing* students complete a 312 contact hour (on site plus seminar hours) Foundation Generalist Field Experience either during or immediately following their Foundation coursework in the first year of the program.
+The MSW Field Experience requires that regular-standing* students complete a 312 contact hour (on site plus seminar hours) Generalist Field Experience either during or immediately following their Generalist coursework in the first year of the program.
 The MSW Generalist Field Experience provides the student with opportunities and experiences which demonstrate the multiple and varied roles that social workers perform, as well as the day-to-day operations within social, human and health care agencies, programs and organizations.
 Students must complete a minimum of 16 hours (2 days) per week at the placement site, during the usual weekday, daytime operating hours of the site, and attend 12 contact hours of seminar during the placement period for a total of 312 hours.

-The MSW Advanced Field Experience occurs during all MSW students’ final year of the program, and consists of 600 on-site contact hours plus 12 hours of seminar, at an average rate of 16-24 hours per week, during the usual operating hours of the agency.
+The MSW Advanced Field Experience occurs during all MSW students’ final year of the program, and consists of 600 on-site contact hours plus 12 hours of seminar, at an average rate of 16-20 hours per week, during the usual operating hours of the agency.
 Students in Advanced Placement are expected to concentrate more intensively and autonomously in levels of intervention which reflect their chosen practice concentration of either Direct Practice (DP-micro, mezzo), or Community Organization/Social Administration (COSA-mezzo, macro).
-The advanced placement is meant to prepare the student for entry into social work practice employment, and the expectation is that the student has already grasped the foundation generalist concepts, theories and roles, as well as appropriate professional behavior.
+The advanced placement is meant to prepare the student for entry into social work practice employment, and the expectation is that the student has already grasped the generalist concepts, theories and roles, as well as appropriate professional behavior.